ROLE

 Audience

-Pipeline engineers, safety managers, and decision makers in oil & gas infrastructure
+Pipeline engineers, safety managers, and decision makers in the oil & gas industry.

 Impact